jenkinsci/yandex-cloud-workers-plugin/README.md

 After that, you can see UI form for configure your yandex cloud agent.
 To fill cloud name, folder id, select Yandex Service Account credentials, and YC Key Pair's Private Key.
 Is your private rsa key for ssh access to VM.
+Right now plugin support only RSA pem key format.

 ![](docs/agentSettings.png)